vinhphuphan/DatingApp/README.md

 * Integrate Angular with backend APIs
 * Handle state management and reactive forms in Angular
 * Deploy a cloud-ready full-stack app

----

-👉 Would you like me to make this **short and concise** for a GitHub README header, or keep it **detailed like above** for a full README?